 The immune system is a marvelous thing.
 It is a complex interaction between cells and chemicals that allows the body to fight infections.
 It is constantly changing and learning, based on exposures to infectious agents in our environments.
 Thanks to our immune systems, we have no problem surviving the common cold and any number of infectious agents that come our way.

-are similar to us in that they have highly effective immune systems in place to help keep their bodies safe from foreign invaders.
+Dogs and cats are similar to us in that they have highly effective immune systems in place to help keep their bodies safe from foreign invaders.
 Without a functioning immune system, we and our pets would succumb to even the most benign infections.

 An immune response involves white blood cells, antibodies and a complex array of chemicals all working together to locate, attack and kill invading bacteria and viruses.
 Think of it as a highly trained tactical army that uses both soldiers (white blood cells) and chemical warfare to eradicate its enemy.
 Exposure to new and different bacteria or viruses switches the immune system on as it prepares the necessary defenses to fight off new threats.